Lalremsiami Hmarzote: 2021–present: Tokyo Olympics

-Hmarzote toured Argentina and Germany with the Indian squad in preparation for the Olympic Games in early 2021.
+Lalremsiami toured Argentina and Germany with the Indian squad in preparation for the Olympic Games in early 2021.
 In June that year, she was named in the Olympics squad, becoming the first female sportsperson from Mizoram to represent India at the Games.
 Her team was placed fourth, their best ever finish at the Games, and was ranked eighth in the FIH World Rankings, their highest ever.
 She was subsequently appointed the chief coach, a group A post, under the Mizoram sports and youth services department.
 A cash reward of ₹25 lakh and a housing plot were allotted to her by the government.

-In November 2021, Hmarzote was named captain of the India national under-21 team for the 2022 Junior World Cup.
+In November 2021, Lalremsiami was named captain of the India national under-21 team for the 2022 Junior World Cup.
 A few months later, ahead of the tournament, Salima Tete was named captain.
 India finished fourth.
-In the Asia Cup that year, India won bronze; Hmarzote scored twice: in a 9–0 win over Malaysia and a 2–3 loss to South Korea in the semi-final.
-Hmarzote played in the midfield in the tournament as opposed to her traditional position of forward.
+In the Asia Cup that year, India won bronze; Lalremsiami scored twice: in a 9–0 win over Malaysia and a 2–3 loss to South Korea in the semi-final.
+Lalremsiami played in the midfield in the tournament as opposed to her traditional position of forward.